butterymoney/book/molten/README.md

 - **Preference Representation**.
 The degree to which governance participants are able to express their preferences with respect to the DAO’s objectives, e.g. I do not believe the voting mechanism is legitimate
 - **Alignment.** The consistency of a decision when compared to a desired outcome
 - **Coherence of Actions.** The consistency of a series of decisions when compared to one another
+- **Legitimacy.** Power granted by governance participants to the governance mechanism through their ongoing implicit agreement to be bound by its decisions

 ## Problems